The Vhite House

 VTHS, apart from sports teams and the handicapped, offered no transport service; the bulk of its student body was either driver’s-educable or had their licenses, and those without cars or bikes were expected to stock up on rolls of quarters and dimes for the 35¢ youth fare.
 (Such rolls, held in a clenched fist, also made a handy deterrent to an aggressor’s groin.)

 Alex of course had wanted to run the three miles to VTHS, but Vicki’d prevailed upon her to make a proper First Day entrance.
 They were clad in patriotic variations on aquamarine and gold, the senior high colors: Vicki wore a jade romper jumpsuit with yellow accents, and Alex a turquoise knit top with buttercup cuffed shorts.
 Plus an expression of radiance that outsparkleshone even the Dmitria norm, since Alex harbored no qualms about their reception by the occupants of the Vhite House.

 “We’re going to have so much fun!
 This is going to be the time of our lives!”

 And other axioms to similar effect.
 Leave it to Alex to associate so much fun with going to school—especially the First Day at a new (Joss would say old, old) school.

 The Big Green Limousine, mercifully on time, trundled into view; as did a figure racing up the sidewalk alongside it.
-This enlarged to a sapphire skimmer containing a young black female who clearly wasn’t cut out for cross country.
+This enlarged to a cobalt skimmer containing a young black female who clearly wasn’t cut out for cross country.
 “Running like a girl,” as an epithet, might be hotly resentable; but seemed apt for the ladylike flaps and flails propelling this latecomer and threatening to lose one or both of her shoes, if not the satchel jangling dangerously from its shoulderstrap.

 devil with a blue dress blue dress blue dress